SoftDesLab/PIRANHA/README.md

    the number of websites in a dataset to interpret where the machine learning program is basing on.

 * **About Us** <br/>
-   The About us page is where the insights of the developers involved in the Team page while an overview of the program in the Project
+   The About us page is where the insights of the developers involved in the Team page while an overview of the program in the Project Page.
-   Page.

 ## Target Audience
-For this repository our target audience are Data Analysts, students and teachers of Computer Engineering, Computer Science, and Information Technology.
+For this repository, our target audience are Data Analysts, students and teachers of Computer Engineering, Computer Science, and Information Technology.
 As our content in this repository, the Detection of Phishing Websites and the list of Black listed websites.

 ## Focus Areas
 This repository aims to give understanding on how Detecting Phishing Websites works.